ArtTorres/MagnetArgs/README.md

 # MagnetArgs
-MagnetArgs helps in the task of mapping arguments to objects.
+MagnetArgs helps with the task of mapping arguments to objects.
 Accelerating the process of define option variables in console applications or map complex objects in a variety of scenarios.
 ----
 ## Basic Tasks
 1. Map your option objects.